mcmc101001/StudyStash/README.md

 ## React Component tree

+(Talk about how we created and utilised reusable UI components such as selects and buttons)

 As we are using NextJS 13, we are able to utilise React Server Components, which allows us to create components that are rendered on the server, allowing us to fetch data directly from the database instead of having to call an API endpoint to fetch the data form the client.
 This also allows us to ship less javascript to the client, improving performance.

 ## Model Entity Relationship Diagram